 This is the Chinese dialect spoken in the coastal areas of Shanghai.
 It’s also called Changzhou, Goetian, or Wúyuèyǔ.

 2017 reports show that there were 81.5million Wu speakers in the world and 81.4million in China.
-This language is believed to have spread from Suzhou (a cultural center) from the 5th Century.
+This language is believed to have spread from Suzhou (a cultural center) in the 5th Century.

 Also known as Cantonese, Yueh, Yuet Yue, or Yueyu, there are about 73.5 million speakers worldwide, with 62million of them in China.
 Interestingly, this dialect isn’t mutually intelligible with the rest of the Chinese dialects.
 There are 10 Cantonese dialects, and this language has most of the features seen in ancient Chinese, which include the use of different final consonants.
 It also features 6 tones, and it generally features fewer initial consonants.